brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 Not only is RPC a simple solution for our problem, but it is also a powerful one.

-Imagine we want to a button "Mark all to-dos as completed" to our frontend.
+Imagine we want to implement a button "Mark all to-dos as completed" to our frontend.
 For that, we simply add a new RPC endpoint:

 ~~~js
   const {endpoints} = require('wildcard-api');